Francis Gawdy: Family and name

-Francis Gawdy was the third son of Thomas Gawdy, and was baptised Thomas Gawdy, as were his two elder half-brothers, Thomas Gawdy (d.1556) and Thomas Gawdy (d.1588).
-Francis then had his name changed at his Confirmation, establishing legal precedent that a name given at baptism could be changed at confirmation.
+Gawdy was the third son of Thomas Gawdy, and was baptised Thomas Gawdy, as were his two elder half-brothers, Thomas Gawdy (d.1556) and Thomas Gawdy (d.1588).
+Francis then had his name changed at his confirmation, establishing legal precedent that a name given at baptism could be changed at confirmation.

 Legal education and progress

-He may have studied at Trinity Hall, Cambridge, matriculating in 1545, but this record might rather be attributable to Francis's half-brother, the Thomas Gawdy who died in 1588.
+Gawdy may have studied at Trinity Hall, Cambridge, matriculating in 1545, but this might be Francis's half-brother, the Thomas Gawdy who died in 1588.
 He was called to the bar at Inner Temple in 1549, becoming a bencher in 1558 and treasurer in 1571.
-He was Reader at Lyon's Inn in 1561 and at the Inner Temple in 1566 and 1571.
+He was reader at Lyon's Inn in 1561 and at the Inner Temple in 1566 and 1571.
 He had an unremarkable parliamentary career, elected to represent Morpeth for the 1571 election, but focused mainly on his legal career.
 He was made Serjeant-at-law in 1577 and Queen's Serjeant in 1582, and as Queen's Serjeant opened the prosecution against Mary, Queen of Scots.

 Marriage and estates

-In 1563 he married Elizabeth, daughter of Christopher Coningsby.
-Sir Henry Spelman wrote (of Shouldham "Abbey") that "Sir Francis Gaudy of the Justices of the King's Bench was owner of it, he married [Elizabeth] the Daughter and Heir of Christopher Cunningsby Lord of the Manour of Wallington, and having this Manour and other Lands in right of his Wife, induced her to acknowledge a Fine thereof, which done she became a distracted Woman, and continued so to the day of her Death, and was to him for many Years a perpetual affliction."
-In this she believed he had cheated her out of her interest in Eston Hall, her father's home.
-He also obtained Fincham Hall (Fincham, Norfolk) and Wallington Hall (Runcton Holme, Norfolk), which had belonged to Elizabeth's father, Christopher Coningsby, the son of William Coningsby.
+In 1563 Gawdy married Elizabeth, daughter of Christopher Coningsby.
+Through this marriage he also obtained Fincham Hall (Fincham, Norfolk) and Wallington Hall (Runcton Holme, Norfolk), which had belonged to Elizabeth's father, Christopher Coningsby, the son of William Coningsby.
 Coningsby had been the Recorder in King's Lynn.

 Later career

 Gawdy succeeded his elder brother, the middle Thomas Gawdy, as a justice of the King's Bench in 1588.
-With John Clench, Francis Wyndham and William Peryam, he was one of the four justices appointed to hear causes in Chancery in the six months which intervened between the death of his kinsman the Lord Chancellor, Sir Christopher Hatton (20 November 1591), and the appointment of his successor, Sir John Puckering.
+With John Clench, Francis Wyndham and William Peryam, he was one of the four justices appointed to hear causes in Chancery in the six months which intervened between the death of his kinsman the Lord Chancellor, Christopher Hatton (20 November 1591), and the appointment of his successor, John Puckering.

-He took part in many of the major trials of this period, including that of Sir Walter Raleigh in 1603, and was knighted the same year.
-Gawdy apparently expected to succeed Sir William Peryam as Lord Chief Baron of the Exchequer, but James I informed him he was being saved for a more senior position when it became available, and appointed Sir Thomas Fleming to that position instead.
+Gawdy took part in many of the major trials of this period, including that of Sir Walter Raleigh in 1603, and Gawdy was knighted the same year.
+Gawdy apparently expected to succeed William Peryam as Lord Chief Baron of the Exchequer, but James I informed him he was being saved for a more senior position when it became available, and appointed Thomas Fleming to that position instead.